aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/pregnancy/blessing-for-a-premature-birth-by-rabbi-elliot-kukla.html.md

 <html>
 <head></head>
 <body>
-Title: Blessing for a Premature Birth, by Rabbi Elliot Kukla<br />
+Title: Prayer on the Occasion of a Premature Birth, by Rabbi Elliot Kukla<br />
 Primary contributor: elliot.kukla<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=41741">http://opensiddur.org/?p=41741</a>
 <p />